 What is the flu vaccine (also called the influenza vaccine)?

 The flu shot is safe for children 6 months of age and older.
 The nasal spray vaccine is safe for children 2 years of age and older.
 Flu viruses change from year to year.
-It is important for your child to get the vaccine each year so that he or she will be protected.
+It is important for your child to get the vaccine each year so that they will be protected.
 Children are more likely to have complications from the flu, such as having to stay in the hospital or even dying.

 What is the DTaP vaccine?

 This is 3 vaccines in 1 shot.
-It protects against diphtheria, tetanus and pertussis.
+It protects against diphtheria, tetanus, and pertussis.
 It’s given as a series of 5 shots.
 The first is given when your child is 2 months old.
-The last is given when he or she is 4- to 6 years old.
+The last is given when they are 4- to 6 years old.
 Diphtheria attacks the throat and heart.
 It can lead to heart failure and death.
 Tetanus is also called “lockjaw.”
 It can lead to severe muscle spasms and death.
 Pertussis (also called “whooping cough”) causes severe coughing.
 It makes it hard to breathe, eat, and drink.
 It can lead to pneumonia, convulsions, brain damage, and death.
 The DTaP vaccine protects your child against these diseases for about 10 years.
 The Tdap vaccine is used as a booster to the DTaP vaccine.
 It prevents tetanus, diphtheria, and pertussis.
 It’s given when your child is 11 years old or older.